eclipseisoffline/customname/README.md

 # Custom Names

-This mod adds a `/name` command to Minecraft, which players can use to set a prefix, suffix, or nickname.
+This mod adds a `/name` and a `/itemname` command to Minecraft, which players can use to set a prefix, suffix, or nickname, or give their items colourful names.
+Mostly designed to be used in small, private servers.

 Feel free to report any bugs, or suggest new features, at the issue tracker.